GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 The client-id and secret-id can be obtained in the AWS Cognito web interface once you create a new App Integration for Gerrit.
 See [Creating an app integration](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-configuring-app-integration.html).

+You can optionally set `link-to-existing-gerrit-accounts = true` if you want the provider to link a account based on the username instead of trying to create a new account, see below migration from LDAP.

-#### Migrating from LDAP
+#### Migrating from LDAP to Authentik/Cognito

 Set the `link-to-existing-gerrit-accounts = true` option.

-If you have used LDAP before and have accounts with an externalIDs like `gerrit:firstname.lastname` and a user in Authentik with username `firstname.lastname` logs in it will link the Authentik account to that Gerrit account.
+If you have used LDAP before and have accounts with an externalIDs like `gerrit:firstname.lastname` and a user in Authentik/Cognito with username `firstname.lastname` logs in it will link the Authentik/Cognito account to that Gerrit account.

-When all users has logged in once in Gerrit with their Authentik account it's recommended that the configuration option is removed.
+When all users has logged in once in Gerrit with their Authentik/Cognito account it's recommended that the configuration option is removed.